 First competitor: Competitors for the first leg of the relay shall be started as in the surf ski race and paddle around the buoys.
-Having completed the course, the first competitor may leave his or her craft (and paddle), round the two turning flags and tags with the second competitor on the designated surf ski changeover line.
+Having completed the course, the first competitor may leave their craft (and paddle), round the two green and yellow turning flags and tags with the second competitor on the designated surf ski changeover line.